Get

 Of course, mental exercise is just as important for this breed.
 They are very intelligent, so they need to do something—not just sit around your house all day.

-When properly socialized, these dogs get along with everyone.
+When properly socialized, these dogs get along with people.
 However, many have some protective instincts, even when well-socialized early.
 Breeding plays a huge role in this.
 Dogs that are bred for pets or shows tend to be less protective than working-bred Dobermans.
 Know what you’re buying before you pick up your puppy.

 Dobermans bred for guarding are not necessarily bad, but they do require different training and socializing than a pet-bred Doberman.